saltyorg/docs/docs/saltbox/install/install.md

 === "Dealer's choice"

-    If you want to install a personal selection of app, install `core` and the app tags you want as listed [here](../../basics/install_types)
+    If you want to install a personal selection of apps, install `core` and the app tags you want as listed [here](../../basics/install_types)

     ```shell
     sb install core,plex,sonarr,radarr,jackett,qbittorrent